 The PacketCable Call Management Server (CMS) entity performs services that permit MTAs to establish Multimedia sessions (including voice communications applications such as "IP telephony" or "VoIP").
-A CMS using the Network-Controlled call signaling model implements a Call Agent that directly controls the session, and maintains per-call state.
-A CMS using the Distributed Call signaling model may serve as a "DCS Proxy" and perform services only during initial session setup.
 The term Gate Controller (GC) is used to refer to the portion of either type of CMS that performs the Quality of Service related functions.